Imre Gyula Csizmadia

-Imre Gyula Csizmadia (Budapest, October 30, 1932 – July 13, 2022) was a Canadian Hungarian chemist, university professor, external member of the Hungarian Academy of Sciences.
+Imre Gyula Csizmadia (October 30, 1932 – July 13, 2022) was a Canadian Hungarian chemist, university professor, external member of the Hungarian Academy of Sciences.

 Early life and education

+Imre Gyula Csizmadia was born in Budapest on October 30, 1932.
 His early studies were determined by Márton Sain, who taught at the Lónyai Street Grammar School in Budapest, and Károly Benkő, a chemistry teacher from Szeghalom who fled from the Royal Hungarian Franz Joseph University in Cluj.
 During his university years at the Technical University of Budapest, he was most influenced by András Messmer, who taught theoretical chemistry at the university.
 He graduated as a chemical engineer in 1956, but continued his studies in physical organic chemistry at the University of British Columbia in Canada (M.Sc., 1959, Ph.D., 1962).
 During his post-doctoral period, he gained experience in quantum chemistry computing at MIT and the University Computer Centre in England (NATO Science Fellow, 1962–1964).
 In 1964, he was appointed Professor at the University of Toronto, where he has been involved in both research and teaching ever since.

 In 2002, as a Szent-Györgyi scholarship holder, he spent a short period at ELTE and then at the University of Szeged (Hungary).
 He helped the research and teaching activities of the computational chemistry group led by Béla Viskolcz at the Department of Chemical Informatics (SZTE) as an emeritus professor until 2015.
 By his initiative, a summer school was created within which students from SZTE and University of Toronto mastered computational chemistry methods.
 Between 2015 and 2022, he helped to introduce computational chemistry research at the University of Miskolc.

 Since then, he has been a visiting professor in many countries around the world: in Canada, Argentina, Japan, China, England, Germany, France, Spain, Italy and, of course, Hungary.
 He received honorary doctorate from the Eötvös Loránd University (1988), National University of San Luis (Argentina, 2007) and Semmelweis University (2022).

 His main scientific activities are aimed at developing practical theoretical methods for drug design, in which he has already involved second year students.
 He used more effective, personalised, inspirational teaching techniques (inquiry-based learning/teaching) instead of the conventional so-called information-based teaching of knowledge transfer.